 Cajun Baked Mahi Mahi

 • make a fish sandwich

-How To Store Leftover Baked Mahi Mahi
+How To Store Cajun Baked Mahi Mahi

-Store leftover baked mahi mahi in an air-tight container in the refrigerator for up to two days.
+Store leftover baked mahi mahi in an airtight container in the refrigerator for up to two days.

+Cajun Baked Mahi Mahi